 Two projects that stand out between Playa del Carmen and Tulum actually share the same acreage, adjacent to the greens of the Riviera Maya Golf Club's 36-hole course, designed by Robert Trent Jones II.

 The Bahia Principe Golf Residences represent the most exclusive segment of a massive empire centered around four all-inclusive resorts.
 Million-dollar homes are being built along the fairways, but you don't have to play golf to appreciate the advantages: there are tennis courts, swimming pools and immaculate beaches, plus homeowners receive special consideration at the resorts' entertainment venues, not to mention discounts at their international restaurants.
 Residents who do not wish to build -- architecturally, clean lines are mandated -- can purchase apartments or semi-detached villas.

 Tao Inspired Living, meanwhile, can only be classified as unique: it defines itself first and foremost as a community committed to a lifestyle of holistic wellness; its CEO is the former spiritual program coordinator of Canyon Ranch.
 Tao's condominiums, townhouses and residences cluster around a fitness, nutrition and meditation center perched above a cenote (naturally occurring Mayan cistern).
-Clearly, the philosophy seems to have struck a chord with quite a few prospective residents: at the currently planned rate of construction, future occupants buying now will have to wait until 2013 to move in.
+Clearly, the philosophy seems to have struck a chord with quite a few prospective residents: future occupants waited for years after putting down payments to move in.

 Real Estate in Cozumel